mailersend/mailersend-php/README.md

 If you have any troubles using our API or SDK free to contact our support by email [info@mailersend.com](mailto:info@mailersend.com)

-Official documentation is at [https://developers.mailersend.com](https://developers.mailersend.com)
+The official documentation is at [https://developers.mailersend.com](https://developers.mailersend.com)

 <a name="license"></a>
 # License